Anne Wright (author)

-Anne Wright (1793 – 18 January 1861) was a British author, most notably of children's books about natural sciences.
+Anne Wright (1793 – 18 January 1861) was a British writer, most notably of children's books about natural sciences.
 Her most well-known work was originally published as a series of letters and later compiled into one volume, titled The Observing Eye, or Letters to Children on the Three Lowest Divisions of Animal Life (1851).

 Biography

 Personal life

 Anne Wright was born in 1793 in Middlesex.
 In 1816 she married John Wright, whose uncle is known for launching the first sea-going steamboat.
 Most of her writing was complete from a farm in Buxton, Norfolk, where she was a very active participant in the community.
 Wright had two children, Jonathon and Fredrick.
 She died on 18 January 1861, in Blakeney, Norfolk.